A note on crystalline liftings in the $\mathbb{Q}_p$ case: Introduction

 The proof of our theorem still uses results in \cite{Gao15unram} to study the possible shape of upper triangular reductions of crystalline representations.
 The difference in the current paper is a different crystalline lifting technique, which is inspired by some group theory developed in \cite{BH15}.
 Roughly speaking, we can use the group theory to conjugate our upper triangular $\barrho$ to another upper triangular form, which can be lifted to an \emph{ordinary} (in particular, upper triangular) crystalline representation via the result of \cite{GG12}.
 The lifting process via \loccit is in some sense easier than those used in \cite{Gao15unram} (which is generalization of methods in \cite{GLS14, GLS15}).
 However, we can only apply this technique in the $\Qp$-case, because it seems that we cannot apply the group theory in \cite{BH15} to deal with general $K/\Qp$ case for our problem.
-Let us also remark that our current paper shows a much refined structure for upper triangular reductions of crystalline representations.
+Let us remark that our current paper shows a much refined structure for upper triangular reductions of crystalline representations.
+It is also worth pointing out that our result gives a very \emph{natural} example (see \eqref{BC}) for some of the group theories in \cite{BH15}.

 The paper is organized as follows.
-In Section 2, we review the theory of Kisin modules and $(\varphi, \hat G)$-modules with $\O_E$-coefficients.
-In Section 3, we review the group theory in \cite{BH15}.
-In Section 4, we study the shape of upper triangular torsion $(\varphi, \hat G)$-modules, using results in \cite{Gao15unram}, as well as techniques inspired by the group theory in Section 3.
-Finally in Section 5, we prove our crystalline lifting theorem.
+In Section \ref{section: Kisin module review}, we review the theory of Kisin modules and $(\varphi, \hat G)$-modules with $\O_E$-coefficients.
+In Section \ref{section: BH review}, we review the group theory in \cite{BH15}.
+In Section \ref{section: Shape study}, we study the shape of upper triangular torsion $(\varphi, \hat G)$-modules, using results in \cite{Gao15unram}, as well as techniques inspired by the group theory in Section \ref{section: BH review}.
+Finally in Section \ref{section: lifting}, we prove our crystalline lifting theorem.